timrae/drivepy/README.md

 I hope that someone will find these useful and will also contribute their own drivers to make life as easy as possible for other scientists/engineers who want to use Python for instrument control as a viable alternative to Labview and Matlab.

+The drivers were developed and tested on a Windows x86 environment with the Enthought Canopy Python 2.7 distribution.
+Your mileage may vary on other development environments.
+The package is released under the GPL license with no warranty, please see the license file.